 This novel is meant to make us uncomfortable and put us to the test.
 It’s also meant to put us in a tight spot, because neither the human nor the monster side is 100% appealing.
 As a novel, this is totally a twofer: morality and entertainment wrapped up in one slim, sleek book.
 Just try to pass it up.

 for Gardner’s Grendel -- Since these are so challenging, I usually give each student one question or put them in small groups to work together.
 PDF version.
 (Answers to questions from first six chapters may help those who have difficulty with textual analysis.)

 Six Group Work Assignments on the novel -- Really amazing (Apologies because teacher/developer is uncredited.)

 “The Twelve Chapters

-of Grendel” by Craig J. Stromme and Astrology Assignment based on this article.
+of Grendel” by Craig J. Stromme analyzes each chapter for its astrological and/or philosophical bent.
+Astrology Assignment based on this article.

 Grendel Persona uses the autobiographical portfolio as a source for creative writing.